coop-git/YamahaMusicCast/README.md

 ## Supported Things

 Each model (AV Receiver, ...) is a Thing.
+Things are linked to a Bridge for receiving UDP events.

 ## Discovery